vault27/Foundation/switching.md

 # Switching

+## Main features

+- VLANs
+- STP
+- RSTP
+- MSTP
+- VTP
+- DTP
+- CDP
+- LLDP
+- LAG
+- MC-LAG
+- LACP
+- Etherchannel - port channel

 ## Native VLAN

 - The native VLAN should match on both trunk ports, or traffic can change VLANs unintentionally
 - A native VLAN is a port-specific configuration and is changed with the interface command switchport trunk native vlan vlan-id
 - All switch control plane traffic (DTP, VTP and CDP frames and also BPDU’s) is advertised using VLAN 1.
 The Cisco security hardening guidelines recommend changing the native VLAN to something other than VLAN 1.
 More specifically, it should be set to a VLAN that is not used at all (that is, has no hosts attached to it).
 Somebody may add port in VLAN 1 and forget about it

 ## SPAN

 - Can be oversubscribed
 - Configurable
 - Cisco private

 ## Mirror port - TAP?

 - Full physical copy, no oversubscription

 ## LAG

 Concepts
+- Implementation may follow vendor-independent standards such as Link Aggregation Control Protocol (LACP) for Ethernet, defined in IEEE 802.1AX or the previous IEEE 802.3ad, but also proprietary protocols
+- Sending all frames associated with a particular session across the same link.
+Common implementations use L2 or L3 hashes (i.e. based on the MAC or the IP addresses), ensuring that the same flow is always sent via the same physical link, or we will face Ethernet reordening - this will increase load on TCP
+- However, this may not provide even distribution across the links in the trunk when only a single or very few pairs of hosts communicate with each other, i.e. when the hashes provide too little variation.
+It effectively limits the client bandwidth in aggregate.[18]
+In the extreme, one link is fully loaded while the others are completely idle and aggregate bandwidth is limited to this single member's maximum bandwidth.
+For this reason, an even load balancing and full utilization of all trunked links is almost never reached in real-life implementations

 - 802.3ad earlier, now 802.1AX
 How many links each tech?
 - Why even number?